fgeorgatos/HPCBIOS/HPC_Baseline_Configuration.rst

 .. topic:: Introduction

-  HPCBIOS is an effort to setup a common, well-documented and reproducible, environment spanning across multiple HPC systems & sites.
+  HPCBIOS is an effort to setup a common, well-documented and reproducible environment, spanning across multiple HPC systems & sites, in a user-friendly way.

-  HPC Baseline Configuration (BC) is an effort to define a common set of capabilities and functions so that users can work more productively and collaboratively when using the HPC resources at multiple computing sites within the HPCBIOS project context.
-This will be accomplished by defining and developing a common set of capabilities and functions so that users can focus energy on their research effort, as opposed to wrestling with site-specific policies and procedures.
+  HPC Baseline Configuration (BC) is an effort to define a common set of capabilities and functions, so that users can work more productively and collaboratively when using the HPC resources at multiple computing sites within the HPCBIOS compatibility context.
+This is accomplished by defining and developing a common set of capabilities and functions so that users can focus energy on their research effort, as opposed to wrestling with site-specific policies and procedures.

-  It is modeled after a similar effort taking place elsewhere among 6 HPC sites in the US and, in effect, it is an extension upon it (notably Compliance Matrix):
+  It is modeled after a similar effort taking place among 6 HPC sites in the US and it is, in effect, an extension upon it (notably, its Compliance Matrix):

   `HPC-BC <http://centers.hpc.mil/consolidated/bc/>`_.

-  The effort of this project keeps marching on helping users work more productively by updating existing policies to accommodate emerging needs, integrating new capabilities that must be consistent across the HPC enterprise, or just providing a sounding board for users experiencing difficulties with an HPC environment.
+  This effort keeps marching on helping users work more productively, by updating existing policies to accommodate emerging needs, integrating new capabilities that must be consistent across the HPC enterprise or, just providing a sounding board for users experiencing difficulties with an HPC environment.

   * The keywords *MUST*, *MUST NOT*, *REQUIRED*, *SHALL*, *SHALL NOT*, *SHOULD*, *SHOULD NOT*,